DBAmon

 crontab -e

-(a VI window will be displayed - Enter this line into the file:)
+(a VI window will be displayed - Enter this one line into the file:)

 * * * * * /bin/touch /tmp/dbamontestfile.txt